-- Extent to which the project protects or improves the environmental priority/natural asset (See Page 4) - Extent to which the project addresses priority threats to natural assets (or enhances farm productivity, for Greening Farms projects) - Public-private benefit extent to which project delivers a sound public benefit (See Section 12 below) - Relative ecological viability or long-term sustainability of the project area/site - Value for money degree to which the project represents value for money - Is there a site management plan applicable to the project, for example: - o farm plan - o Land for Wildlife site assessment - o Conservation covenant/zoning management plan - o Threat management plan (e.g. weeds, dieback) - Applicant or land manager's commitment to ongoing management - Applicant's capacity to deliver the project including monitoring, evaluation and reporting responsibilities. - Level of innovation in project, or strategic importance of project (where relevant) - Partnerships or collective efforts (where relevant).
+- Extent to which the project protects or improves the environmental priority/natural asset. - Extent to which the project addresses priority threats to natural assets. - Extent to which the project contributes to adoption of land management practices that improve the condition of soil, biodiversity and vegetation (for Greening Farms projects). - Public-private benefit extent to which project delivers a sound public benefit. - Relative ecological viability or long-term sustainability of the project area/site. - Value for money degree to which the project represents value for money. - Is there a site management plan applicable to the project, for example: - o Farm plan - o Land for Wildlife site assessment

+- o Conservation covenant/zoning management plan - o Threat management plan (e.g. weeds, dieback) - Applicant or land manager's commitment to ongoing management. - Applicant's capacity to deliver the project including monitoring, evaluation and reporting responsibilities. - Level of innovation in project, or strategic importance of project (where relevant). - Partnerships or collective efforts (where relevant).